rpm-software-management/rpm-web/user_doc/dependencies.md

 In addition to the strong dependencies created by Requires, there are 4 dependencies that are completely ignored by rpm itself.
 Their purpose is to be used by dependency solvers to make choices about what packages to install.
 They come in two levels of strength:

-* Weak: By default the dependency solver shall attempt to process the dependency

-as though it were strong.
+* Weak: By default the dependency solver shall attempt to process the dependency as though it were strong.
 If this is results in an error then they should be ignored and not trigger an error or warning.

 * Very weak: By default the dependency solver shall ignore them.
 But they may be used to show the matching packages as option to the user.

 The depsolver may offer to treat the weak like very weak relations or the other way round.

-In addition to normal, forward relations that behave the same way as Requires: there are also two weak dependencies that work backward.
+In addition to normal, forward relations that behave the same way as Requires:, there are also two weak dependencies that work backwards.
 Instead of adding packages that match the relations of to-be-installed packages these Relations add packages that contain relations matching to-be-installed packages.

 There are two dependency types at each level of strength.
 One is a forward relation, similar to Requires; the other is a reverse relation.
 For reverse relation the roles of the declaring and matching package(s) are switched out.